adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

    link: http://peter.michaux.ca/articles/cross-browser-widgets
 ---

 A polyfill, also known as a shim, is a user defined implementation of an API that a developer expects a browser to provide natively, normalising browser differences.

 As a huge proponent of the outside-in approach to development, I can see the lure to try to develop web applications as if all browsers are the same.

-That said, this article discusses the problems you face when attempting to tame browsers in this way, which ultimately results in unreliable Javascript, unreliable web pages and of course, unhappy *users*.
+However, this article discusses the problems you face when attempting to tame browsers in this way, which ultimately results in unreliable Javascript, unreliable web pages and of course, unhappy *users*.

 ## Augmenting host objects